santiagoaloi/santiagoaloi/README.md

 # Hi, I'm Santiago 👋 👨‍💻

 #### I'm a 38-year-old software engineer specializing in JavaScript (TypeScript), VueJS (NuxtJS), and Web Performance.
-Before I went all-in with coding, I used to spend all my time nerding-up with SOAR, Machine Learninga and SIEM (cyberSecurity)
+Before I went all-in with coding, I used to spend all my time nerding-up with SOAR, Machine Learning and SIEM.

 I enjoy researching and exploring the intricaties of technologies we use on a daily basis; from JavaScript engines to browser internals, web security ,networking, cloud infrastructure, bundlers , you name it.